sumitmalik51/AIW-CAF-Methodology/04-Azure-Sentinel.md

     >**NOTE**: Azure sentinel will take around 30 minutes to load and display the data, meanwhile you can continue with the lab and  we will explore the data            collected by log analytics in task 4.

-# Task 3: Onboard the Web App – IIS server to sentinel
+### Task 3: Onboard the Web App – IIS server to sentinel

+In this task, you will onboard the web app -  IIS server to sentinal by configuring the log Analytics agent.

 1. In Azure portal, search **Log Analytics workspace (1)** and select **Log Analytics workspace (2)** from the search results.